Inc44/CoFlu/README.md

 ## Bugs

 - Clearing text settings or importing an empty file doesn't override all settings but only modifies specified parameters.
-- Toggling "Numbered Lines" does nothing; it must display numbered lines in both single- and double-column diffs.

 ## TODOs